-13 Powerful Bible verses about Jesus dying for our sins
+13 powerful Bible verses about Jesus’ sacrifice for our transgressions

 1. Romans 5:10

-I find Romans 5:10, said by Paul, to be among the most inspiring Bible verses about Jesus dying for our sins.
+Romans 5:10, shared by Paul, holds a special place in my heart as one of the most touching Bible verses about Jesus dying for our sins.

 2. 1 John 2:1-2